andrewt3000/web_development/README.md

 ### Under Consideration
 #### Proprietary serverless architectures
-The upside to serverless is scalability.
+The upside to serverless is scalability and paying based on what you use.
 The downside is propreitary apis and lack of control of the environment.
 For instance, an issue I had with serverless was aws lambda was on an older version of node than what I was using.

 ##### Azure
 [Azure functions](azure_functions.md) - serverless functions use http triggers and binding to do routing.